FalkoHof/rsem-rna-seq-pipeline/README.md

   mapping of <line number> <dir> to stdout.
   Pipe the output to a file and specifiy this file in the rsem_pipe.sh script.
 - Warning: only works on systems with gnu readlink installed.
-(Cluster & linux is fine, for the Mac you need to install readlink e.g. via Homebrew)
+(Cluster & linux is fine, for the Mac you need to install readlink e.g. via Homebrew, no idea where Cygwin stands on that)
 ```
 example: ./make_pbs_mapping_table.sh /Some/Super/Folders/ > pbs_mapping_file.txt
 ```